haskell/cabal/doc/cabal-package.rst

 .. _sublibs:

-**Internal Libraries**
+**Sublibraries**

-Cabal 2.0 and later support "internal libraries", which are extra named libraries (as opposed to the usual unnamed library section).
+Cabal 2.0 and later support "sublibraries", which are extra named libraries (as opposed to the usual unnamed library section).
 For example, suppose that your test suite needs access to some internal modules in your library, which you do not otherwise want to export.
-You could put these modules in an internal library, which the main library and the test suite :pkg-field:`build-depends` upon.
+You could put these modules in a sublibrary, which the main library and the test suite :pkg-field:`build-depends` upon.
 Then your Cabal file might look something like this: